 Overheating is also one of the common causes of slow charging.
 All devices warm up a little during charging expected.

-But if your device is overheating during charging, the tablet's software will slow down the charging speed to protect the tablet from catching fire.
+But if your device is overheating during charging, the phone's software will slow down the charging speed to protect the phone from catching fire.

 Check out the fixing overheating problems of the Samsung Galaxy Tab S8 for more info.

-One of the reasons for the slow charging is that your tablet might have buggy firmware.
+One of the reasons for the slow charging is that your phone might have buggy firmware.

-The firmware is a crucial part of a tablet, and it manages everything.
+The firmware is a crucial part of a phone, and it manages everything.
 Therefore, if the firmware is buggy, you will face problems like slow charging.

 Firmware bugs are fixed with a firmware update.
-Therefore go to settings and update your tablet.
+Therefore go to settings and update your phone.